immcantation/immcantation/training/10x_tutorial.md

 ### Merge different samples

+The preceding instructions outline the process of assigning V, D, and J genes using IgBLAST for a single sample.
+In practice, each sample should undergo individual processing following the same steps.
+To facilitate the amalgamation of various samples for subsequent analysis, it is necessary to augment the resulting table with a column labeled `sample_id` (and possibly `subject_id`) for sample identification.
-The previous steps should be performed individually for each of the samples that should be analysed together.
-In order to merge different samples together for an common analysis, a column needs to be added to the resulting table to identify the sample.
-Additionally, the sequence IDs and cell barcodes need to be made unique across samples e.g. by appending the `sample` ID to them.
+Furthermore, to ensure uniqueness across samples, sequence IDs and cell barcodes may be modified by appending the sample ID to them.
 This step has already been performed and the resulting table can be found under `/home/magus/data/BCR_data.tsv`.

     # read in the data
     # specify the data types of non AIRR-C standard fields
+    # we assign integer type to the *_length fields
     bcr_data <- airr::read_rearrangement(file.path("","home", "magus", "data", "BCR_data.tsv"),
                                          aux_types=c("v_germline_length"="i",
                                                      "d_germline_length"="i",